Debt

 Yet, remarkably, taxes on the top have plummeted.
 From the 1940s until 1980, the top tax income tax rate on the highest earners in America was at least 70 percent.
 In the 1950s, it was 91 percent.
 Now it’s 35 percent.
 Even if you include deductions and credits, the rich are now paying a far lower share of their incomes in taxes than at any time since World War II.

-Categories: Debt, Income Inequality
+Categories: Debt, Economics, Inequality